darkoverlordofdata/Cin7Menu/readme.md

          | (__| | ' \ / /  | |\/| / -_) ' \ || |
           \___|_|_||_/_/   |_|  |_\___|_||_\_,_|

-#Cin7Menu
+## Is it a sin for Linux to look like Windows?

-Windows 7 style Menu for Linux Mint 17.3 / Cinnamon
+### Cin7Menu - Windows 7 style Menu for Linux Mint 17.3 / Cinnamon